 - information on how places were allocated for the previous year.

 - the furthest distance each Surrey school offered places to last year under their last offered criterion (where this was applicable).
 These distances are provided as a guide only.
 There is no guarantee that a school will offer to the same distance as in the previous year because each year it depends on the number of applications, where the applicants live and how many places are available.

-Check if your child will qualify for free home to school transport.
-Eligibility for free transport is not linked to the admission criteria of a school.
-For example, some schools give priority for a school place to children who are attending a feeder school, but this does not confer an automatic right to free transport.
+Check if your child will qualify for travel assistance.
+Eligibility for travel assistance is not linked to the admission criteria of a school.
+For example, some schools give priority for a school place to children who are attending a feeder school, but this does not confer an automatic right to travel assistance.
 You should also not assume that existing transport will be operating or available in the future, including local and school buses.
-If your child is not eligible for free home to school transport, you should think carefully about how your child will get to school.
+If your child is not eligible for travel assistance, you should think carefully about how your child will get to school.

 Applying for a Year 3 place (a junior place)

-If your child is leaving Year 2 of an infant school in July 2019 you will need to apply for a Year 3 place at a junior school or an all through primary school.
+If your child is leaving Year 2 of an infant school in July 2024 you will need to apply for a Year 3 place at a junior school or an all through primary school that has a junior intake.
 You can only name schools which have an intake at Year 3 on your application form.
 These schools are listed separately in our school admissions booklets.